 Clumsy as hell, always losing their Scouters and they can't lose something that is welded to their eye?

 How can otherworldly characters without D-Gazers watch duels?
 What about alternate dimensions?

-- I guess so.
-I was hoping that Astral's Mismatched Eyes would play into it but I think that's hoping for a little too much.
+I guess so.
+I was hoping that Astral's heterochromia would play into it but I think that's hoping for a little too much.

 During 102, why didn't Black Mist activate the other effect of Black Storm, allowing it to essentially steal Utopia Ray's attack power when it was forced to attack?